 Just make sure you are prepared for a more remote experience than that of Santa Marta.

-Have fun along your travels and see this guide to towns in Colombia for more ideas on where to go.
+Have fun along your travels and be sure to see this guide that looks at other safe cities in Colombia for more ideas on where to go.

 📌 Like this article?
 Pin it…